JellyRabies/JellyRabies/README.md

 - 👋 Hi, I’m @JellyRabies
 - 👀 I’m interested in Data Science and Dev Ops
 - 🌱 I’m currently learning Python, Go and Powershell
-- 💞️ I’m looking to collaborate on Data Science projects
+- 💞️ I’m looking to collaborate on Data Science and Dev Ops projects, plugins and libraries.
 - 📫 How to reach me...
 I'm working on that as I'm afraid of being spammed!!

 <!---